New SiteGround Interface: First Impressions and Review

 This is a very cool functionality that a lot of web designers and SEOs will find useful.
 Now you can design a site for your client on your hosting account with SiteGround, and hand it over to your client in a completely “white label” fashion without any SiteGround branding.
 It’s almost like being a reseller yourself!

-You can up the ante on your business and seem more professional.
+You can up the ante on your business and be more professional.
 You can also add new users and administrators to the sites and specify which sites they can access, and which permissions they have.
 All this is made possible by the paradigm shift of focusing on sites instead of the hosting account itself.

 Bottom Line